All You Need to Know About Culverts

 • Temperature loads

-Apart from the above-listed loads, dynamic loads are also considered in case of rail tracks loading on top.
+Apart from the above-listed loads, dynamic loads are also considered in the case of rail tracks loading on top.

 4. What's next?